fahim-29/Statistics_Basics/README.md

-# Statistics_Basics
+# Statistics_Basics Ti Advanced
 # 📊 Statistics Basics Assignment

-This repository contains a Jupyter Notebook that demonstrates foundational statistical techniques using Python, including:
+This repository contains a Jupyter Notebook that demonstrates foundational statistical techniques using Python,\

-## 🧠 Topics Covered

-- Simulating datasets using NumPy
-- Calculating:
-  - Mean, Median, Mode (Central Tendency)
-  - Range, Variance, Standard Deviation, IQR (Dispersion)
-- Z-score Normalization
-- Pearson & Spearman Correlation Coefficients
-- Visualizing:
-  - Skewness & Kurtosis using Seaborn
-  - Correlation Matrices (heatmaps)